chris-ferone/CarND-Capstone/README.md

 ![alt text](imgs/setting%20PID%20for%20brake_smooth.png)

-Due to differences of control in the simulator and on the real car we adjust our control commands proportionnally based on the intended use.
+Due to differences of control in the simulator and on the real car we adjust our control commands proportionally based on the intended use.

 # Operation